 A CoA is an agreement between non-Customs & Excise designated aerodromes and the UK Customs Authorities.
-It is issued by Border Force National Frontier Approvals Unit (NFAU) and permits the aerodrome to handle a specific range of flights from third countries (and where applicable a further approval will be required for any permitted customs operations that may take place e.g. the permanent importation of an aircraft), which will include EU countries at the end of transition.
+It is issued by Border Force National Frontier Approvals Unit (NFAU) and permits the aerodrome to handle a specific range of flights from third countries (and where applicable approval will be required for any permitted customs operations that may take place e.g. the permanent importation of an aircraft), which will include EU countries at the end of transition.

-Non-Customs & Excise designated airfields/airports (i.e. smaller aerodromes and air strips receiving general aviation flights) to and from EU countries will require a CoA in order to operate legally once the transition period has ended.
-These locations will be covered by a 'Blanket' CoA for 18 months from 1 Jan 2021 and will be able to continue to handle general aviation flights (limited passengers, no Merchandise in Baggage, no freight) from the EU until 30 June 2022.
-During which time Border Force will visit these locations to discuss what needs to be put in place to have them operating under a standard, individual CoA before 1 July 2022.
+Non-Customs & Excise designated airfields/airports (i.e. smaller aerodromes and air strips receiving general aviation flights) to and from EU countries now require a CoA in order to operate legally now the transition period has ended.
+These locations will be covered by a 'Blanket' CoA for 24 months from 1 January 2021 and will be able to continue to handle general aviation flights (limited passengers, no Merchandise in Baggage, no freight) from the EU until 31 December 2022.
+During this time Border Force will visit these locations to discuss what needs to be put in place to have them operating under a standard, individual CoA before 1 January 2023.

-Airports who hold a CoA must stop handling EU freight from 1 July 2021.
-To handle EU freight from 1 July 2021 an airport operating under a CoA may seek a further approval or must be approved as a customs and excise designed airport as detailed below.
+Airports who hold a CoA must no longer handle EU freight as of 1 January 2022.
+To handle EU freight from 1 January 2022 an airport operating under a CoA may seek a further approval or must be approved as a customs and excise designed airport as detailed below.